 a.
 If the temperature and humidity moves into 'serious danger' and 'death danger' according to the heat index, any physical activity, lunch & break times should be moved into an indoor space with air conditioning.

 Heat and discomfort index

-Additional guidance should be sought with reference to figure 1.
+Additional guidance should be sought with reference to figure 1 in the following page.
 Activities should be modified to reflect student and teacher discomfort.

 HEAT AND DISCOMFORT INDEX